TanishModh/moodify-app/nginx/README.md

 # NGINX Docker Setup

-This directory contains all necessary files to set up an NGINX server using Docker for the **Moodify App**.
+This directory contains all necessary files to set up an NGINX server using Docker for the **MoodifyMe App**.
 It includes a `Dockerfile` to build an NGINX image, a `docker-compose.yml` file to orchestrate the Docker container setup, and a configuration file (`nginx.conf`) to define NGINX’s server behavior.

 ## Directory Structure